 The Baby Boomer age cohort is a big presence among this group of workers, comprising 33% of full-time independents.
 As an independent professional, you can work when you want, where you want, and on the projects you want.
-If you’re considering or are ready to start your encore career as an independent professional, keep these five ideas in mind.
+If you’re considering or are ready to start your encore career as an independent professional, keep these four ideas in mind.

 1. Connect with Your Network